 Fun with homemade play dough

-While your two-year-old is playing chef in the previous activity, perhaps she can discover the wonders of homemade play dough!
-Heat two cups of water and pour in two cups of flour.
+How to do: Heat two cups of water and pour in two cups of flour.
 Mix well, add two tablespoons of cream of tartar and a tablespoon of vegetable oil.
 Stir over medium heat until the mixture reaches the consistency of a dough ball, pulling away from the sides.
 Stir in the desired food colouring.
 Voila!
-Let your child dip her hands into this, knead and squish and make fun shapes using cookie cutters.
+Let your child dip his hands into this, knead and squish and make fun shapes using cookie cutters.

 Watch this easy video on how to make play dough.